bambooww/iot-tree/doc/quick/quick_know_tree.md

 ## 3 summary

 If you understand this section.
-Then your subsequent understanding of other parts of IOT tree server will be relieved.
+Then your subsequent understanding of other parts of IOT-Tree server will be relieved.

-IOT tree server seems complex, but the overall idea is still very simple.
+IOT-Tree Server seems complex, but the overall idea is still very simple.
 As long as you firmly grasp this "tree", you will find how simple it is and can meet your complex business needs at the same time.